ibm-cloud-docs/language-translator/getting-started.md

 # Getting started tutorial
 {: #gettingstarted}

-{{site.data.keyword.languagetranslatorfull}} allows you to programmatically translate text in news, conversational, and patent domains.
-This tutorial walks you through the commands to translate some sample content from English to Spanish and to choose the domain.
+{{site.data.keyword.languagetranslatorfull}} allows you to translate text programmatically from one language into another language.
+This tutorial walks you through the commands to translate text from English to Spanish, and to identify the language of a text sample.
 {:shortdesc}

 ## Before you begin